Sophie Pascoe

-Dame Sophie Frances Pascoe DNZM (born 8 January 1993) is a New Zealand para-swimmer.
-She has represented New Zealand at four Summer Paralympic Games from 2008, winning a total of eleven gold medals, seven silver medals and one bronze medal, making her New Zealand's most successful Paralympian.
-She has also represented New Zealand at the Commonwealth Games.
+Dame Sophie Frances Pascoe DNZM (born 8 January 1993) is a retired New Zealand para-swimmer.
+She represented New Zealand at four Summer Paralympic Games from 2008, winning a total of eleven gold medals, seven silver medals and one bronze medal, making her New Zealand's most successful Paralympian.
+She also represented New Zealand at the Commonwealth Games.

 Early life

-Born in Christchurch on 8 January 1993 to Garry and Jo Pascoe, Sophie grew up on a lifestyle block near Halswell on the south-western outskirts of the city.
+Born in Christchurch on 8 January 1993 to Garry and Jo Pascoe, Pascoe grew up on a lifestyle block near Halswell on the south-western outskirts of the city.
 She has one older sister, Rebecca.
 On 23 September 1995, Pascoe was accidentally run over by her father on the family ride-on lawnmower.
 As a result of the accident, her left leg was amputated below the knee, while the rear of her right leg was left with severe scarring.
 She attended Halswell Primary School, and Lincoln High School in the nearby Christchurch satellite town of Lincoln.

 Pascoe began swimming at the age of 7, and from the age of 8 up until 2022, was coached by Roly Crichton.
 She trains at the QEII swim club, which has been based at Jellie Park in Burnside since the facilities at Queen Elizabeth II Park were damaged in the 2011 Christchurch earthquake.